lsst/LDM-PMT/index.rst

 Cycles and Releases
 ===================

-* All work captured in the Baseline Plan is divided into 6-month "cycles"
+* Work is executed through 6-month "cycles"

 * Scope of each cycle is driven by the Baseline Plan, in particular by milestones.

 * Each cycle ends with a new software release

   - releases are thorougly tested.
 They come with documentation

+* Cycles are planned through epics.

 People